-Optimization of observation preparation and data acquisition, storage, management, handling, distribution and accessibility are the main goals the Astronomical community expect from the IT and in particular from the INDIGO project.
+Optimization of data storage, management, handling, distribution and acccessibility are the main goals the Astronomical community expect from the IT and in particular from the INDIGO project.
 Althroug data sharing and data accessibility in the Astronomical community are well suited with standard procedures and methods, improvements in the field of distribute computing and workflow management are topics of high interest and current developments are not so well suited like in other disciplines.
 Expertize and knowledge from other fields in data and workflow handling are strongly encouraged.